Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 ---
 ![License](https://img.shields.io/badge/license-MIT-blue)

 ![Status](https://img.shields.io/badge/status-in%20progress-yellow)

-Driven by curiosity and a passion for problem-solving, this repository chronicles my experience in the MSc in Mathematical Engineering at UCM.
-It reflects a hands-on approach to learning — applying mathematical concepts and computational techniques to complex systems in data, logistics, and finance.
-Along the way, it also serves as a structured archive and a growing portfolio of projects relevant to scientific computing, data science, and applied mathematics.
+Driven by curiosity and a passion for problem-solving, this repository chronicles my MSc journey at UCM.
+It reflects a hands-on learning approach — applying mathematical concepts and computational techniques to complex systems in data, logistics, and finance.

+Along the way, it serves as both a structured archive and a growing portfolio of projects relevant to scientific computing, data science, and applied mathematics.

 ---
-# 🎯 Target Audience
+## 🎯 Target Audience

-This repository is designed for graduate students, researchers, and professionals interested in mathematical engineering, scientific computing, numerical analysis, and mathematical modeling.
-It also serves as a reference for those looking for structured materials and practical examples to strengthen skills in scientific programming, optimization, applied statistics, and financial mathematics — with applications across academia, industry, and data-driven fields such as data science, quantitative analysis, and optimization.
+This repository is designed for:

+- Graduate students, researchers, and professionals in **mathematical engineering** and **scientific computing**.
+- Those interested in **numerical analysis**, **mathematical modeling**, and **data science**.
+- Recruiters and hiring managers seeking a well-structured portfolio demonstrating practical skills in **optimization**, **statistics**, and **financial mathematics**.

+Its applications span **academia**, **industry**, and data-driven fields such as **quantitative analysis**, **simulation**, and **applied research**.

 ## 📑 Index